meszaros-lajos-gyorgy/php-a-s-o/README.md

 Plus, sometimes the function name I would like to use is already taken by PHP, like in the case of [S::split](https://www.php.net/manual/en/function.split.php)

-## Licence

-Do whatever you like with the code.
-As long as it saves you from the usual PHP headaches, then I'm happy.

 ## Misc information

 - ÁSÓ in hungarian means shovel